szydej/GazeFlowAPI/README.md

 If you see message  "Unauthorized app want to use your gaze data" Make sure that GazePointer has access to internet, authorization takes place on a GazeFlow server.
 Check your firewall settings

+You can also chek out GazeCloudAPI https://api.gazerecorder.com/ for Corss-Platform online Eye-Tracking